 The AARS sorts through all the new rose introductions each year and chooses only one of a handful of the top performers to be awarded their Rose(s) of the Year designation.
-Out of all the winners since the 1960s, these made their list of top ten for fragrance.
+Out of all the winners since the 1960s, this collection made their list of top ten for fragrance.

 01 of 10

-Double Delight shows good disease resistance, although less so in wet weather, which also does in the blossoms.
+Double Delight shows good disease resistance, although less so in wet weather.
 Expect a sweet, spicy scent.

 02 of 10

 Elle, a 2005 winner, is another hybrid tea rose.
 She displays above average disease resistance, especially to black spot and mildew.
 The blossoms are a soft, shell pink set off by glossy, dark green foliage.
-All of that plus a spicy, citrusy scent.
+They give off an intoxicating spicy, citrusy scent.

-Elle promises to make an excellent cut flower, with 4-5 inch wide blooms held on 10-14 inch stems.
+Elle promises to make an excellent cut flower, with four to five inch wide blooms held on 10 to 14-inch stems.

 03 of 10

 As with all the roses listed here, the scent is exceptional.
-4th of July has the bonus of being a repeat bloomer.
+Fourth of July has the bonus of being a repeat bloomer.

 04 of 10

 Not many floribunda roses boast any scent, let alone deserve the name of Honey Perfume.
 A wonderful spicy scent and apricot yellow blooms truly set Honey Perfume apart from the already wonderful category of floribundas.

-Growing about 3-4 feet high and 2-3 feet wide, Honey Perfume makes a great specimen or low hedge.
-It exhibits very good rust and mildew resistance.Continue to 5 of 10 below.
+Growing up to four feet high and up to three feet wide, Honey Perfume makes a great specimen or low hedge.
+It also exhibits very good rust and mildew resistance.Continue to 5 of 10 below.

 05 of 10

 Memorial Day is arguably the front-runner for fragrance.
 As AARS puts it, "experts say one bloom perfumes almost an entire room."
 This is another of the popular hybrid teas and was an AARS winner in 2004.
-Memorial Day has 5 inch, clear pink blossoms with a lavender glow about them.
+Memorial Day has five-inch clear pink blossoms that emanate a lavender glow.

 The fragrance is described as similar to the old-fashioned damask roses.
-Cutting stems are nice and long, and the bushes are an especially good choice for hot climates.
+Their cutting stems are nice and long, and the bushes are an especially good choice for hot climates.

 06 of 10